A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Introduction

 \subsection{Paper Outline}

 The rest of the paper is organized as follows.
-Section \ref{attack} presents the adversarial evasion attacks, including five attacks that are adapted to the adversarial malware detection domain for the first time.
+Section \ref{attack} presents the adversarial malware evasion attacks, including four attacks that are adapted to the domain of adversarial malware detection for the first time.
 Section \ref{method} describes our defense framework.
 Section \ref{validation} validates our defense framework with a real-world dataset.
 Section \ref{exp} presents the results when applying the framework to the AICS'2019 Challenge {\em without} knowing anything about the attack.
-Section \ref{exp-new} presents our further study after winning the AICS'2019 Challenge and being given the ground-truth labels of the test data of the Challenge.
+Section \ref{exp-new} presents our further study after winning the AICS'2019 Challenge and being given the ground-truth labels of the test data.
+Section \ref{conclusion} concludes the present paper.